Market Analysts see Luminar Technologies Inc. [LAZR] falling to $10. Time to buy?

 TD Cowen have made an estimate for Luminar Technologies Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on May 10, 2023.

-Luminar Technologies Inc. [LAZR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -11.96.
-With this latest performance, LAZR shares gained by 4.47% in over the last four-week period, additionally sinking by -3.39% over the last 6 months – not to mention a drop of -11.01% in the past year of trading.
+Luminar Technologies Inc. [LAZR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.91.
+With this latest performance, LAZR shares dropped by -3.65% in over the last four-week period, additionally plugging by 11.64% over the last 6 months – not to mention a drop of -15.49% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Luminar Technologies Inc. [LAZR] shares currently have an operating margin of -1135.44 and a Gross Margin at -148.13.
 Luminar Technologies Inc.’s Net Margin is presently recorded at -1095.73.